 As an investment manager, you are probably familiar with the debate between best-of-breed systems and all-in-one solutions.
 Both approaches have their advantages and disadvantages, and it can be challenging to determine which one to choose.

 In this article, we will explore the history of best-of-breed systems in investment management and the advantages and drawbacks that they offer.
 We will also discuss how integrated solutions came to be.
 Finally, we’ll offer some thoughts on what we think the future might hold and why.

 However, this post isn’t a pitch for our solution or any other solution.
 Instead, as former investment managers, we want to present a coherent business-level view of the topic: we’ve found this difficult to access to date.
 Hence, we created this article, part of a complete guide to Investment Book of Record (IBOR).

 What does Best-of-Breed Mean in Investment Management Technology?

 Best-of-breed refers to selecting and implementing specialised, discrete software solutions for each business area of investment management.
 For example, an asset manager would use three different systems for portfolio, order, and risk management.

 As the name suggests, ‘best-of-breed’ implies that individual business areas can choose the systems that are considered the best for their specific function.
 This approach contrasts front-to-back systems, also known as ‘integrated’ solutions or platforms, which attempt to provide a single, all-encompassing platform for investment workflows.
 While best-of-breed solutions can offer superior functionality and customisation, they can result in fragmented workflows and integration challenges.

-Best-of-Breed Asset Management Systems
+Best-of-Breed Asset Management Software